Cryotherapy: Whole-body cryotherapy

+Whole-body cryotherapy typically uses a cryotherapy chamber which is a fully enclosed, walk-in room or chamber designed to expose the human body to ultra-low temperatures for 2–3 minutes.
 An increasing amount of research is done on the effects of whole-body cryotherapy on exercise, beauty, and health.
 Research is often inconsistent because of the usage of the different types of cryo chambers, and different treatment periods.
-However, it becomes increasingly clear that whole-body cryotherapy has a positive effect on muscle soreness and decreases the recovery time after exercise.
-Some older papers show inconsistencies in the effects.
+However, most evidence suggests that whole-body cryotherapy has a positive effect on muscle soreness immediately after exercise.